Peer Led Undergraduate Study (PLUS) Center Group Sessions are available for the following courses:

 ✗ Don't do homework for you

-Peer Assisted Learning Support (PALS) is available for many subjects on campus, and it is free.
-We have learning support sessions, both small and large group, in various rooms on different days and times.
-Our Learning Assistants are trained and will support you through the learning process.
+Peer Led Undergraduate Support (PLUS) will provide a portfolio for learning in many courses, primarily for SSHA, but also for critical thinking skills for the campus, and it is free.
+We have group study sessions to complement specific courses.
+Our Peer Leads are trained and will support you through the learning process.
 Check the Learning Support Schedule to see the many subjects available.

 How to make the most of the Learning Session

 You will benefit the most from a session if you are prepared.
 You need to have read the related materials and completed or attempted to complete your work.
 You should focus on what it is that you need help with prior to session.
-This will save time and allow the Learning Assistant to spend time helping you through the learning process rather than trying to figure out what the issue is.
+This will save time and allow the Peer Lead to spend time helping you through the learning process rather than trying to figure out what the issue is.
 Come to the session with a focused issue or specific questions regarding the subject.
 Please bring necessary materials such as your book, computer, prompts/instructions, or anything else that will help you with your work and help the Learning Assistant better understand the assignment or the issue.

 If there is no session for the subject you need help with, you have options: Go to instructor office hours, visit the TA, or join/create a study group.
 You can also ask questions in class.
 It is very likely that if you have questions about class or ideas/concepts, other students do too.
 Take a few minutes to get to know your peers in class, and ask if they would like to form a study group.
 The most efficient study groups have a purpose, and its members have a function: Consider the location when meeting (learning environment); decide on a group focus for each session (maintain purpose); and assign roles to members (task oriented).

 University of California, Merced